aabdelghani/EVProCANBridge/docs/MVP_DOC.md

     - Wiring instructions for connecting the LED to the Raspberry Pi.
     - A troubleshooting guide covering common issues and their resolutions.

-## MVP 1: Running CAN Bus Communication Alongside Wireshark on Raspberry Pi
+## Milestone 1: Running CAN Bus Communication Alongside Wireshark on Raspberry Pi

 ### Release Date
 March 27, 2024